Changes are coming to Find A Grave. See a preview now.

 | || member for 6 years, 3 months, 23 days|

 |Bio and Links|

 Veteran US Airforce 1981-1987|

-I am direct paternal descendent of John Harmon b1617 England, who sailed on the ship "Love" in July 1635 arriving in New England.
-He was the first settler of Springfield, Mass. in 1640.
+I am direct paternal descendent of John Harmon, the first settler of Springfield, Mass. in 1640.
 He is my 8th great grandfather.
 I love genealogy, walking the cemeteries, taking picture & finding loved ones

-Any photos that were taken by me may be used on genealogy websites such as ancestry.com.
+***Any photos that were taken by me may be used on GENEAOLOGY websites such as ancestry.com.
 You have my permission.
 All I ask is that I am given photography credit.

 |Find A Grave Friends|